leobago/BSC-ETH2/Armiarma/Armiarma.md

 On a deeper analysis of the received metrics, this is the data we have been able to collect and extract from the network.

 *NOTE: the data used for generating the following charts was gathered from the Armiarma crawler during few hours.
-The conclusions that can be obtained from this report might be bieased by the root nodes used on the dv5 protocol.*
+The conclusions that can be obtained from this report might be biased by the root nodes used on the dv5 protocol.*

 ![Figure 1.
 Comparison between the number of peers got from the dv5 and the ones connected to.](./charts/TotalPeersVsConnected.png)